 Will Contact Paper Stick to Wood or Particle Board?

-Contact paper will usually not stick well to wood or particle board on its own.
-However, if you’re okay with creating a permanent bond, you can apply contact paper to wood using adhesive, following these 6 steps:
+Contact paper will usually not stick well to real wood or particle board on its own.
+However, if you’re okay with creating a permanent bond, you can apply contact paper to a wooden surface using adhesive, following these 6 steps:

 1. Wash or wipe down the area.